 7: They don’t travel for the same reasons …

-Since these last few years, new niche markets emerged in the Tourism industry.
-Among those, there are the Medical Treatment Tourism and the Educational Tourism.
+In these last few years, new niche markets emerged in the Tourism industry.
+Among those, there are Medical Treatment Tourism and Educational Tourism.

 The second niche market is Educational Tourism.

 China is the bigger “exporter” of brains.
-Parents, even those from middle-class, do their best to send their children to study overseas: the USA, France or the UK, etc. According to SME report, 9 out of 10 Chinese with an asset of 14 million euro want to send their children to study abroad.
+Parents, even those from the middle class, do their best to send their children to study overseas: the USA, France or the UK, etc. According to an SME report, 9 out of 10 Chinese with an asset of 14 million euros want to send their children to study abroad.